 Prior to Sons, he executive produced and directed 36 episodes of HBO's critically lauded series In Treatment, starring Gabriel Byrne and featuring Debra Winger, Dianne Wiest, Mia Wasikowska, Blair Underwood, and Amy Ryan.
-As the director, producer, and co-creator, Paris also helped launch the groundbreaking series City of Angels, which ran for 2 seasons on CBS.
+As the director, producer, and co-creator, Paris also helped launch the groundbreaking series City of Angels, which ran for two seasons on CBS.

 In addition to episodic television, Paris also co-wrote and executive produced the biopic Pedro along with Oscar-winner Dustin Lance Black, garnering a Writers Guild and Humanitas nomination.
 Paris directed the HBO film The Cherokee Kid starring Sinbad; and the comedy classic, Don't Be A Menace to South Central While Drinking Your Juice in the Hood for Miramax.
 Paris is also an accomplished playwright and composer, having written 16 musicals, including One Red Flower (based on the book Dear America: Letters Home From Vietnam) which has been produced all over the country.

-Paris got his start in advertising working as a creative executive and then segued into directing music videos for some of musicâ€™s biggest stars such as Janet Jackson, Bob Dylan, and LL Cool J. Paris also currently serves as the First Vice President of the Directors Guild of America, re-elected in 2011 for a 4th term as the first African-American officer in the history of the Guild.
+Paris got his start in advertising working as a creative executive and then segued into directing music videos for some of musicâ€™s biggest stars, such as: Janet Jackson, Bob Dylan, and LL Cool J. Paris also currently serves as the First Vice President of the Directors Guild of America, re-elected in 2011 for a fourth term as the first African-American officer in the history of the Guild.
 In addition to his work in the industry, Paris has been recognized for his service and contributions to many charitable organizations, including Liberty Hill, GLAAD, and Project Angel Food.